Blane245/musicgenerator/README.md

 The body as a scrollable area that holds all of the defined tracks.
 Each track has a control area and a display area.
 Track controls include delete, rename, solo, mute, move up and down the track list, and add generator buttons.
 Track display include 'icons' for each generator defined on the track.

 When a generator is created, it has a default type of CMG, which contains the start time and stop time attributes.
-The type may be changed to SFPG, SFRG, or Noise as desired.
+The type may be changed to SFPG, SFRG, Noise, Weiner, or Euclidean as desired.
 If left as CMG, it is a place holder that will not generate any sound.

 The generator icons are displayed as rectangles that start and stop at the generator's times and are 1/3 of the height of the track display.
 This allows for movement on the icon vertically within the track display to reduce overlap.